Cape Cod & The Islands

 Ideas for Your Visit

-Swim and relax by the water, or follow a two-mile trail that leads through oak forest and savannah.
-Kayak and standup paddleboard rentals are available daily in July and August; rent a vessel and explore Long Cove Pond on your own self-guided excursion.
+Swim and relax by the water or follow a two-mile trail that leads through oak forest and savannah.
+Kayak and standup paddleboard rentals are available daily in June, July, and August; visit the link below to rent a vessel and explore Long Cove Pond on your own self-guided excursion.
 Please note that there are no lifeguards on duty at Long Point.

 Admission & Hours